Search String

 Discovery Software International ported Taito's legendary Arkanoid coinop of 1986 to the Amiga in February of 1988.
 A god-tier block-breaker with no equal, the original Arkanoid coinop was designed by Akira Fujita and Hiroshi Tsujino of Taito.

 Arkanoid of 1986 is the predecessor to Arkanoid 2 aka Arkanoid Revenge of Doh of 1987.
 The Amiga version of Arkanoid 2 was released in 1988 as well.
+Thus, Arkanoid was a big-name game on ST/Amiga in the late-80s.
+Block-breakers in general were big in 1987-88: the best block-breakers of all-time came out.
+And Arkanoid was and still is the pinnacle.
+Indeed, no game is better than Arkanoid.

 Once all the blocks in a round have been destroyed -- every single one -- players auto-progress to the next round.
 There are 33 rounds in total though an extra 33 can be accessed by starting the game via F3/F4 rather than F1/F2.
 Either way, the player faces off against DOH in the finale's boss fight of Round 33.

-As for the sound and music, they are as brilliant as the graphics and gameplay.
-Arkanoid was the first truly great coinop conversion to 16-bit micros and remains one of the greatest 16-bit port of all-time (ST/Amiga).
+ST/Amiga Arkanoid was the first truly great coinop conversion to 16-bit micros and remains one of the greatest M68K ports of all-time.

 The 1987 Atari ST version of Arkanoid is almost as good as the Amiga one.
 The ST version of Arkanoid was programmed and drawn by Peter Johnson whereas the Amiga version of Arkanoid was developed by Chris Chirogene, Eric Reinhart, Rick Ross and Joe Sleator.